 This is symbolic of just what Starbucks is known for, providing a wonderful atmosphere where customers can have a nice time refilling their cups.
 This personal connection is incredibly significant.
 One of the key reasons many people are going to pick up the more expensive Starbucks coffee and environment and experience a cheaper coffee elsewhere.
 That’s why people also tend to go to the Starbucks coffeehouse, even though they can make a cup at home.

-Take from this is that people would pay more for their experience than they will pay for the product.
+Take from this is that people would pay more for their experience than they would pay for the product.
 It’s a special opportunity that a lot of people enjoy Starbucks all over the world to be able to sit in a coffeehouse with your laptop and talk with friends while you work.
 By ensuring that the message and consumer experience are not diluted, you will identify your target audience and ensure that they remain loyal to your brand for a very long time.

 Exploring Starbucks Marketing Tactics

+The most important thing when it comes to building a marketing strategy is to find your target market, and this is exactly what Starbucks did, they have created their own Starbucks target market.
 Starbucks is a multinational brand that provides the same appeal all over the world.
 The advantage of having such a global brand is that it will have a huge marketing budget that would allow it to employ the best marketing teams to ensure that it continues to sustain its global appeal.
 However, there are several marketing tactics that Starbucks has used to ensure that they stay at the top of the coffee market.

 Consistent branding and consumer experience